Deepak24/React/README.md

 # React
-React Project - Practicing the react
+React Project - This is practice project.